FacuMou/FacuMou/README.md

 # 💫 About Me:
-👋 I’m @FacuMou, a CS Major Student from FAMAF / trainee dev at software engineering<br>💡 Proefficient in C<br>🌱
+👋 I’m @FacuMou, a CS Major Student from FAMAF / trainee dev at software engineering<br>💡 Proefficient in C<br>🌱Basic Knowledge in Python, Haskell, and React

 ## 🌐 Socials: